Dementia With Lewy Bodies

 - They are at risk of falls because of poor balance and walking difficulties.

 - Many have difficulties swallowing, which leads to poor nutrition and sometimes pneumonia (because food goes into the lungs instead of the stomach).

-- They eventually become immobile, which can lead to skin problems, pneumonia, and other complications.
+- They eventually become immobile, which can lead to skin problems (such as bed sores), pneumonia, and other complications.

 Support Groups and Counseling